s-alad/toofake/README.md

 ---
 ## current status: WORKING AGAIN!

-[rvaidun](https://github.com/rvaidun)'s project has been shut down.
-check out the project at [BeFake](https://github.com/notmarek/BeFake) for a more up to date working client!
+[rvaidun](https://github.com/rvaidun)'s project has been cease and desisted but may still be up check out the project at [BeFake](https://github.com/notmarek/BeFake) for a more up to date working client!

 ---